+queryImage - Query image.

+queryKeypoints - Keypoints from a query image.

 trainImage - Train image.

-trainKeypoints - Keypoints from a train image.

 The method classifies each keypoint from a query set.
 The first variant of the method takes a train image and its keypoints as an input argument.
 The second variant uses the internally stored training collection that can be built using the GenericDescriptorMatcher::add method.